prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 Validators don't currently receive any portion of the transaction fees paid by end-users when proposing new blocks.

-Fee Recipient is the feature that allows users receive gas fees when proposing blocks.

 **Fee Recipient** is a new feature that addresses this.
 With Fee Recipient configured, validators will receive a portion of transaction fees when proposing blocks.
-These gas fees are sometimes referred to as inclusion rewards.

 This document shows you how to configure Fee Recipient on your validator client instance.